- Group Tours

 - Australia (02) 8006 4411

-Tsukiji Fish Market is dubbed for The Tokyo Central Wholesale Market.
+Tsukiji Fish Market is dubbed The Tokyo Central Wholesale Market among the local Japanese people.
 The market is split into two sections, the inner and outer rings.
 The outer section is a wholesale area consisting of hundreds of small stands in a large, crowded hall, where buyers and sellers hurry along narrow lanes with their carts and trucks.
 It is an exciting area for tourists to view and photograph the fish and the action.
 The famous tuna auctions don't occur in the outer market, but the outer market sells kitchen tools, restaurant supplies, fresh produce, seafood, and features a variety of sushi and other restaurants.

 trust the chef) course, offered at around $40 as of August 2018, and leave satisfied, having had one of their favorite meals in Japan.
 Be sure to bring cash because many of the sushi restaurants at Tsukiji are cash-only.